aureliojoseph/swapi/README.md

 performance of the page.
 For instance, delaying the Largest Contentful Paint (LCP).
 I suggest the use of static images stored, for example, in an array.

-Also, as the page is assembled with all the requested data on first render, I suggest implementing a button or other type of UI in which the user makes the request after the page loads.
+Also, the original design was to render the page with all the requested data on first render, which was causing bad performance as the page was taking too long to load.
+It would be an improvement suggestion, but I decided to implement a button for the user to make the request after the page loads.

+Finally, I setup the basic configuration for testing.
+Unfortunately, I was unable to implement some tests without hurting the project delivery deadline.
+Therefore, testing with Jest and React Testing Library remains an opportunity for improvement.

 ## This project was Deployed on [Vercel](https://vercel.com/)